Sage-Bionetworks/snowflake/README.md

 ## Administration

 For snowflake administrators, please make sure you read this carefully: https://docs.snowflake.com/en/user-guide/security-access-control-overview.
+All admin specific activities will be done in the [admin](admin) folder.
+Admin activities include:

+* Database creation
+* Governance policies for schemas
+* Role creation and granting of policies
+* Oauth creation
+* User creation
+* Warehouse creation

 ### User/Role Management
 Users and roles are to be created by the `USERADMIN`, and the code is contained in [here](admin/user_setup.sql).
 To add a user, simple add their Sage Bionetworks email, the setup for google saml is included in the SQL command.